 What Is a Project Budget

-A project budget is the total calculated costs that are needed to fulfill a project within a limited time period.
-It is used to estimate the costs of the work for every stage of the project.
+A project budget is the total costs that are to fulfill a project within a limited time period.
+Its use is to estimate the costs of the work for every stage of the project.

 Why You Need a Project Budget?